 Note: Your students will still be prompted to log in to VoiceThread before commenting.

 After a Group is created, sharing is really simple.
-Just click on a VoiceThread and drag it onto the Group’s name on the left.
+Just click on a VoiceThread and drag it onto the Group's name on the left.
 Then you’ll be asked to choose if the group should be able to view, comment on, or edit the VoiceThread before you share it

 When you click on any Group name on the left, you will see all of the VoiceThreads that are currently shared with the Group.